Beverley Brook

-South of Wimbledon Common, the stretch of the A3 running near the stream is named Beverley Way after it.

 Etymology

 The name is derived from the former presence in the river of the European beaver (Castor fiber), a species extinct in Britain since the sixteenth century.
 The Middle English word for beaver was bever, the word for meadow was ley (or lei or various other spellings, still rarely used today as lea) and brook meant stream, as it does today.
 Beverley Brook was thus the Beaver-Meadow Stream.

+For some 5 km to the south of Richmond Park, the brook is followed by the A3 trunk road from London to Portsmouth and that stretch of the road is named Beverley Way in consequence.